 Venturing on a Sri Lanka culture tour to see cultural tourist attractions

 Sri Lanka is a country with one of the oldest cultures in the world.
-Most importantly Sri Lankan culture is uninterrupted for more than many thousands of years despite the south Indian and Europeans invasions.
-Stone age people lived in Sri Lanka believed to be the origin of Sri Lankan culture, these tribal folks known as Yaksas and Nagas.
-Today a small number of descendant from these folks are living in some parts of Sri Lanka, they are popularly known as “Vedda community”.
+Most importantly Sri Lankan culture is uninterrupted for more than many thousands of years despite the south Indian and European invasions.
+Stone age people lived in Sri Lanka believed to be the origin of Sri Lankan culture, these tribal folks are known as Yaksas and Nagas.
+Today a small number of descendants from these folks are living in some parts of Sri Lanka, they are popularly known as the “Vedda community”.

-The rich cultural heritage of Sri Lanka and more than a half a dozen of UNESCO world heritage sites allure travellers from all corners of the world.
+The rich cultural heritage of Sri Lanka and more than half a dozen UNESCO world heritage sites allure travellers from all corners of the world.
 The Sri Lankan culture is spiced up with many cultures and traditions.
-A myriad number of places across the island such as temples, churches speaks about the same.
+A myriad number of places across the island such as temples, and churches speak about the same.

-So, if you have a cultural buff, and like to explore few Sri Lankan cultural sites, here is a list of 10 cultural sites in Sri Lanka, that is a testament of the awe-inspiring architecture and the rich cultural heritage of Sri Lanka.
+So, if you have a cultural buff, and like to explore a few Sri Lankan cultural sites, here is a list of 10 cultural sites in Sri Lanka, that are a testament to the awe-inspiring architecture and the rich cultural heritage of Sri Lanka.